Alpha colors with Alphredo for translucent UI swatches

 3. Design system maintainers: Document both opaque and translucent pairs so consuming teams do not improvise new mixes.

-4. Visual QA: Check that hover and disabled still match after engineers wire tokens, because the reference lives in exportable data.
+4. Visual QA: Check that hover and disabled still match after engineers wire tokens.

-5. Design technologists: Bridge JSON or CSS pipelines with a single pass through the same alpha color generator the designers see.
+5. Design technologists: Bridge JSON or CSS pipelines with the same Alphredo workflow designers see in the embed.

 6. Figma-native teams: Start here for a fast pass, then open the Figma plugin when you need canvas-native iteration.

 Skipping translucent planning often creates muddy overlays or off-brand tints.
-A focused pass keeps hsla export predictable.
+A focused pass keeps export predictable.

 1. Fewer one-off hotfixes: You reduce random RGBA values that never made it into the token file.

-2. Consistent glass and blur stacks: When transparency layers stack, a tested translucent color palette is easier to reason about than per-layer guesses.
+2. Consistent glass and blur stacks: When transparency layers stack, a tested palette is easier to reason about than per-layer guesses.

-3. Faster handoff: Engineering receives named values, not a screenshot to eyeball, which speeds opaque to alpha alignment.
+3. Faster handoff: Engineering receives named values, not a screenshot to eyeball.

-4. Documented trade-offs: The background choice is visible in the numbers, not hidden in a hidden layer.
+4. Documented trade-offs: The background choice is visible in the numbers, not hidden in a layer.

-6. Reusable learning: Once the team agrees on a pattern, the next feature reuses the same alpha color generator rules.
+6. Reusable learning: Once the team agrees on a pattern, the next feature reuses the same rules.

 Technical notes

 This route wraps the public Alphredo web app.
-Behavior, keyboard shortcuts, and export buttons follow the upstream project.
+Behavior and export buttons follow the upstream project.

 1. Embed source: The iframe points to https://alphredo.app/ as published by the original maintainers.

-2. Client-side UI: All interaction happens in the browser through the third-party origin; Uwarp does not proxy the calculation API.
+2. Client-side UI: All interaction happens in the browser through the third-party origin; Uwarp does not proxy calculations.

 3. Figma: The official site advertises a community plugin.
-Install and update it from the Figma and Alphredo pages, not from Uwarp.
+Install and update it from Figma and Alphredo, not from Uwarp.

 4. File formats: HSLA, 8-digit HEX, and JSON are typical outputs; verify the on-screen label before you paste into production CSS.

-5. CSP and iframes: If a browser extension blocks the frame, use the same URL in a new tab.
-The Uwarp page remains available for documentation.
+6. CSP and iframes: If a browser extension blocks the frame, use the same URL in a new tab.
+This page remains available for documentation.

 Frequently Asked Questions